gumaerc-testorg/mas.714j-fall-2009/content/pages/readings/new_media_literacy.md

 >
 > One criticism that was voiced in that class after my presentation was that most people are still not used to- and would be reluctant to show the world their emotions, that it is too invasive and eventually would lead to issues of privacy.
 But as the amount of personal information that people pour out onto Facebook shows, I think this new practice of being more open about our emotions in social settings is just a question of getting used to it and adopting it.
 Perhaps this could also be useful in educational settings, where for example a timid shy who doesn't dare ask questions about what he doesn't understand before is peers/classmates, could have the done job for him by 'letting his heart speak for him.'
 I remember that throughout my 12 years of school in Belgium, much of the time I didn't dare ask the math teacher to repeat or explain something out of fear/shame or feelings of hopelessness.
 Maybe these sensoring technologies could help in such situations and also to simply to facilitate communication among collaborating classmates and learners through their social applications.
 >
 > Some research on these sensoring jewels has been done before at the Media Lab.
-Here is another link about a [beating heart brooch](http://interiorstate.blogspot.in/2010/07/salvadore-dalis-beating-heart-brooch.html).
+Here is another link about a {{% resource_link "d824afd1-a611-405b-b7b9-677c02cb5688" "beating heart brooch" %}}.

 ### Posted by VC